Contributed By McDermott Will & Emery

 The same applies for French social security contributions, which are assessed at progressive rates up to approximatively 40% for the employer share and up to approximatively 20% for the employee share.

 French CIT is levied on a territorial basis: companies are subject to CIT mainly on net income and gains derived from business operated in France and from real estate assets located in France.

-The top CIT rate for 2019 is 31%, increased to approximately 32% (taking into account a 3.3% social surtax assessed on the CIT liability if the CIT amount exceeds EUR763,000).
+The top CIT rate for 2020 is 28%, increased to approximately 28.9% for companies with an annual turnover exceeding EUR7.63 million or 32% for companies with an annual turnover exceeding EUR250 million (taking into account a 3.3% social surtax assessed on the portion of the CIT liability exceeding EUR763,000).